 - Pick up a sampler box from Aunt Butchie's Cakes so you can try many different kinds of desserts, including its famous cheesecake

-- Decide which famous Dyker Heights pizzeria has the best slide: Bella Luna, Krispy Pizza or La Sorrentina
+- Decide which famous Dyker Heights pizzeria has the best slice: Bella Luna, Krispy Pizza or La Sorrentina

 - Visit Dyker Beach Park to romp in the playground, hit the massive dog run and look for horseshoe crabs in spring